195604 v.5 Master of Health Administration

 Registered full-time Duration for International Onshore Students on student visas: 2 Years

 This course requires two years of full-time or equivalent part-time study.
-The first year of study is usually equivalent to the Postgraduate Diploma in Health Administration course, or its equivalent, following which students may apply to enter the master degree program.
-Students accepted directly into the master degree complete appropriate additional units to those of the Postgraduate Diploma and select one of two study options, research and thesis, or coursework and project.
+The first year of study is usually equivalent to the Graduate Diploma in Health Administration course, or its equivalent, following which students may apply to enter the master degree program.
+Students accepted directly into the master degree complete appropriate additional units to those of the Graduate Diploma and select one of two study options, research and thesis, or coursework and project.
 Students who enrol in the thesis option will be required to conduct an applied research project.
 The second option, coursework and project, will allow the student to complete further study at the postgraduate level.
 The project component of the course involves an approved six-month project and the submission of a report.

 Course Entry Requirements/Prerequisites